- PINE BARK BEETLE BIOLOGY

 For preventive treatments, focus on the bottom 10 feet of trunk.
 Any standard PUMP SPRAYER can be used to do the treatment.
 In general, you want to spray high first so that the material will run down the bark allowing you to maximize the area treated without spraying the same area over and over.

-Add 1 oz of Spreader Sticker per gallon of water along with the 2 oz of Cypermethrin when treating live beetle infestations.
+Add 1 oz of Spreader Sticker per gallon of water along with the 1 oz of Maxxthor when treating live beetle infestations.

 HIGH REACHING SPRAYERS FOR INFESTED TREES ^